 Today’s users are impatient.
 “Time is money” has never been more accurate than online these days.
 We’ve become so impatient in fact a study by KISSmetrics revealed that almost half of Internet users will abandon a site altogether if it takes longer than 3 seconds to load.
 That means if your site doesn’t load within 2 seconds you could be causing potential guests to click elsewhere!
 Don’t risk losing these bookings by frustrating users with a slow loading website.
 Not only is it a hassle for customers, but Google says that site speed is now a Ranking factor in the search engines.

 4. Your Site is Not Showing up in Search Engines

 Visibility in search engines is considered essential to attracting site visitors.
 If you are practically nowhere on search engines, then it may be time for a new website to help boost your SEO and search engine visits.
 Make sure your web design company implements SEO best practices.
 Not sure what to be focusing on for SEO in your redesign?
-Check out the best practices of the site “we buy houses el paso.”
-A keyword is used in the URL, they are using proper tags such as H1, title tags and meta descriptions that help the search engines understand what the site is about.
+A keyword should be used in the URL, using proper tags such as H1, title tags and meta descriptions that help the search engines understand what the site is about.

 5. It’s Hard to Make Updates to Your Website

 It’s important to make continual updates to your site by adding new specials, promotions, and things going on in the area.
 If updating your site is difficult, consider a redesign.
 Your site should not be hard to make updates to or be too difficult to understand.
 Make sure to hire a web developer that can quickly show you how to use a content management system that fits your experience and the goals for the site.

 6. Not Getting Conversions